2016 scholarship winners (and David Eagleman)

 , are available to participating students.
-We distributed $20,000 in scholarship awards in 2013 and will have at least that much available for 2014.
-First-place scholarships are worth $1,000 and are not limited to continued enrollment at MCC.
-However, only currently enrolled students at MCC are eligible to receive a scholarship (students who are enrolled in the fall 2013 semester but not spring 2014 will still be eligible for 2014).
-Additional awards other than scholarships were available in 2013 and might also continue to be available.
+We distributed $20,000 in scholarship awards in 2014 and hope to match that for 2015.
+Scholarships are not limited to continued enrollment at MCC.
+However, only currently enrolled students at MCC are eligible to receive a scholarship (students who are enrolled in the fall 2014 semester but not spring 2015 will still be eligible for 2015).
+Additional awards other than scholarships were available in 2014 and might also continue to be available.

-In addition to the judged distribution of scholarship awards, this year we will have two $250 awards for the most popular student presentations (as voted by attendees), one for Brighton and one for Damon presentations, so make sure to bring your friends.
+In addition to the judged distribution of scholarship awards, this year we had two $250 awards for the most popular student presentations (as voted by attendees), one for Brighton and one for Damon presentations.
+Winners (2014) were Andrea Erazo Espinoza and Ebony McLarty, respectively.

 Student presentations eligible for scholarship awards will be judged on the following criteria: The presentation's originality and creativity.